EU Digital COVID Certificate starts to be rolled-out in July

 There are at least 5 major initiatives going on right now although some are way more advanced than others.

-- The European Commission’s digital green certificate is being discussed a lot but little is still known about the roll-out, except that it is expected to be in place by the end of June.
-To make it to work throughout all European countries, interoperability is fundamental as this certificate should be issued and checked in a secure way, especially in airports and borders.
+- The European Commission’s digital green certificate is expected to be rolled out on July 1st.
+To make it work throughout all European countries, interoperability is fundamental as this certificate should be issued and checked in a secure way, especially in airports and borders.
 The main features of the EU green certificate are:

 - It includes not only vaccination proof, but also tests and recovery certificates;